 Get-LocalUserand press Enter to see all user accounts. - Note the user account name you want to delete.

-- Type the following command and press Enter (replace
+- Type the following command and press Enter.
+Replace UserName with the actual name:

 Tips Before Deleting a User Account